-Figure 1-1: a) Spread of storage resource in Mozambique.
-Sites (15) across SRMS classifications, both project specified and not. b) Split of Mozambique storage resource between saline aquifers and hydrocarbon fields, both project specified and not.
+a) Above: Spread of storage resource in Mozambique sites (15) across SRMS classifications, where a project has been specified. b) Spread of storage resource in all Mozambique sites across SRMS classifications; both project specified and not. c) Split of Mozambique storage resource between saline aquifers and hydrocarbon fields, both project specified and not.

-1.1.2 Resource Statement
+1.2 Resource Statement

 Figure 1-2: Storage resource summary for Mozambique compiled in the CSRC.

 Graph above is log scale and graph below is linear.